danort92/Prediction-of-Cross-sell-Opportunities-for-Insurance-Policies/README.md

 ## Fundamentals of Machine Learning

-The customer is an insurance company that has provided health insurance to its customers, now they need help to build a predictive model that can predict whether past year's policyholders might be interested in purchasing an insurance for their vehicle as well.
+The customer is an insurance company that has provided health insurance to its customers.
+The company would like to know how many customers would accept to purchase a vehicle insurance.

 The dataset consists of the following properties: